future-internet-lab/rl-for-serverless/README.md

             ├── live_average_rewards_DQN.png
             └── log.txt
 ```
 "dqn_network_" and "target_dqn_network_" contain model's weight. "log.txt" contain system's information and training logging for each step ad episode.
 You can also open "live_average_rewards_DQN.png" by vscode to monitor the training process.
-When the training process is complete, the program will also automatically model using the saved weights.
-Testing is saved in result/test folder.
+When the training process is complete, the program will also automatically test model using the saved weights.
+Testing's result is saved in result_{id}/test folder.

 You can also use saved model's weights of other training times by running following command, replace "n" with number episode you want to test and "your_main_folder/result/result_{id}" with your folder which contains model's weights file.
 ```